Are Eggshells Good for Snake Plants?

 Eggshells Gardening Myths

-More than facts myths are surrounding eggshell benefits.
+More than facts, myths surrounding eggshell benefits.

-How Important is to fertilize Snake Plant?
+How Important is it to Fertilize Snake Plant?

-Fertilize snake plant once in a month.
+Fertilize the snake plant once a month.

 Conclusion

-You can use eggshells for snake plants after washing, drying and grinding them.
+You can use eggshells for snake plants after washing, drying, and grinding them.

-However, eggshells powdered added to plants won’t show instant results.
+However, powdered eggshells added to plants won’t show instant results.

-Eggshell needs to be decomposed and it is a slow releasing fertilizer.
+Eggshell needs to be decomposed, and it is a slow-releasing fertilizer.

-Adding eggshell powder may not show big impact on snake plant growth, but it will surely add some nutrients to the growing medium.
+Adding eggshell powder may not show a big impact on snake plant growth, but it will surely add some nutrients to the growing medium.

-Instead, you can also add pulverized eggshells to compost bin.
+Instead, you can also add pulverized eggshells to the compost bin.
 And you can use the compost to fertilize your snake plant.